-If a change in address occurs after the return is filed, use Form 8822, Change of Address, to notify the IRS of the new address.
+If a change in address occurs after the return is filed, use Form 8822-B, Change of Address or

+Responsible Party - Business, to notify the IRS of the new address.

 Block B. Check the box under which the organization receives its tax exemption.